Identify cyber risks

 3. Discuss the importance and content of the inventory with colleagues, employees, suppliers, and/or customers.
 Discuss everyone's responsibilities, record agreements with your IT supplier (in Dutch), and ensure that they are complied with.
 The weakest link determines the strength of the chain.

-5. If you no longer have access to your systems, you want to be able to fall back on data still available to you.
-Keep contact details of key employees and suppliers and contract information in an accessible place so that you can act quickly in the event of an incident.
+4. If you no longer have access to your systems, you want to be able to fall back on data still available to you.
+Keep a hardcopy fallback and recovery plan (in Dutch), a contact list and contract information in an accessible place so that you can act quickly in the event of an incident.

 In addition